 Most of my travels include a food trip to uncover restaurants and cafes that are only available in that destination.
 I’m freak in listing down places to eat before trips.
-But on my Bataan visit, with work being demanding, I wasn’t able to create my eat-tinerary for Bataan restaurants.
+But on my Bataan visit, with work being demanding, I wasn’t able to create my food itinerary for Bataan.

 No online research, I hoped for the best and just planned to have a meal at any food place I would meet along my way.
 And so far, these random restaurants I’ve tried didn’t disappoint and really have their own unique way of impressing a visitor, by means of food.

-Swanky interiors, which remind me of the witch’s house on the Hansel and Gretel story, dazzled me while walking on the hallway of Robinsons Galleria.
+Swanky interiors, which remind me of the witch’s house on the Hansel and Gretel story, dazzled me while walking in the hallway of Robinsons Galleria.
 A chiller filled with more than a dozen of gelato welcomes every customer.
-Colorful tables and chairs surround their counter situated on the middle of the ground floor.
+Colorful tables and chairs surround their counter situated in the middle of the ground floor.

 Hot and iced cold beverages, frappe and milkshakes dominate Wanam Cafe’s menu.
 Apart from that, they have a small part allotted for appetizers, salads, sandwiches, crepes and waffles, pasta, and entrees.
 Since I just got back from Las Casas Filipinas de Acuzar, I asked for a cup of hot Café Americano, and Baked Penne.

 The penne was literally dipped in thick cheese sauce and drizzled with Parmesan cheese.
-Fork was useless during the meal as I used the triangular garlic breads to scoop for the pasta.
+Fork was useless during the meal as I used the triangular garlic bread to scoop the pasta.
 And for every dig, you can discern the gooey melted cheese. – Banzon St., Balanga

 ROBERTO’S COFFEE AND TEA